Aug. 31, 2023

 - Automatic processing of claims: NLP algorithms can analyze the contents of claim forms to extract relevant information, such as the nature of the claim, the parties involved and the details of the incident.
 It can also check the claim against policy conditions.
 This enables claims handlers to process claims faster and more accurately, resulting in improved customer satisfaction.

-- Sentiment Analysis: With these NLP algorithms, the intermediary automatically and continuously gains insight into how customers feel about services or products.
-This identifies real-time patterns in customer feedback and potential causes of decline in customer satisfaction.
-In the Microsoft Platform, sentiment analysis can already be turned on by default for both written text (e.g. emails via Outlook) and spoken text (e.g. calls via Teams).
+• Sentiment analysis: These NLP algorithms provide brokers and MGAs with brokers and MGAs and continuous insight into how customers feel about services or products.
+This allows real-time patterns in customer feedback and potential causes of declining customer satisfaction to be identified.
+In the Microsoft Platform, sentiment analysis can now be enabled by default for both written text (e.g., emails via Outlook) and spoken text (e.g., calls via Teams).

 - Chatbots: With technology such as intent recognition or named entity recognition, chatbots can understand customer intent and generate relevant responses.
 This reduces the workload and improves customer service.
 Of course, everyone knows the "bad" chatbots.
 Much depends on the setup.
 At InShared, the well-trained chatbot is able to answer more than 95 percent of the questions automatically.